 US: American fighters in Syria a security risk

 The State Department says it has no estimates of how many Americans have taken up weapons to fight military units loyal to Syrian President Bashar Assad in the conflict that has killed more than 100,000 people over 2 ½ years.
-Other estimates — from an arm of the British defense consultant IHS Jane's and from experts at a nonprofit think tank in London — put the number of Americans at a couple dozen.
-The IHS group says al-Qaida-linked fighters number about 15,000, with total anti-Assad force at 100,000 or more.
+Other estimates — from an arm of the British defense consultant IHS Jane’s and from experts at a nonprofit think tank in London — put the number of Americans at a couple of dozen.
+The IHS group says al-Qaida-linked fighters number about 15,000, with total anti-Assad forces at 100,000 or more.

 This year, at least three Americans have been charged with planning to fight beside Jabhat al-Nusrah — a radical Islamic organization that the U.S. considers a foreign terrorist group — against Assad.
-The most recent case involves a Pakistan-born North Carolina man arrested on his way to Lebanon.
+The most recent case involves a Pakistani-born North Carolina man arrested on his way to Lebanon.

-At a Senate homeland security committee hearing this month, Sen. Thomas Carper, D-Del., said: "We know that American citizens as well as Canadian and European nationals have taken up arms in Syria, in Yemen and in Somalia.
-The threat that these individuals could return home to carry out attacks is real and troubling."
+At a Senate homeland security committee hearing this month, Sen. Thomas Carper said: “We know that American citizens as well as Canadian and European nationals have taken up arms in Syria, in Yemen and in Somalia.
+The threat that these individuals could return home to carry out attacks is real and troubling.”

 The hearing came about two weeks after the FBI and other officers arrested Basit Sheikh, 29, at the Raleigh-Durham International Airport on charges he was on his way to join Jabhat al-Nusrah.
 Sheikh, a legal resident of the United States, had lived quietly, without a criminal record, in a Raleigh suburb for five years before his Nov.
 2 arrest.
 A similar arrest came in April in Chicago.
 And in September, authorities in Virginia released an Army veteran accused of fighting alongside the group after a secret plea deal.